Select Page

 INTERNSHIP

-Internship grants are awarded to students who choose to work with specific organizations on a project developed by either the organization or in collaboration with the internship-site.
-Students can either work with an organization of their choice or choose from previous Mittal Institute partner organizations for internship opportunities: these are organizations where previous Harvard students have had successful internships, but we also encourage students to consider organizations outside of these suggestions.
-A recurring internship opportunity is with the India Research Center, Harvard Business School.
-Applications are managed by the Mittal Institute.
+Internship grants are awarded to students to work with specific organizations on a project developed by either the organization or in collaboration with the internship-site.
+Students are responsible for finding a placement on their own before applying for funding from the Mittal Institute.
+This list of organizations where previous Harvard students have had successful internships can serve as inspiration, but students are also encouraged to consider organizations outside of these suggestions.
+A recurring internship opportunity is with the India Research Center, Harvard Business School, for which applications are managed by the Mittal Institute.

 LANGUAGE